 Amyloid beta (Aβ) is normally present in the brain as a single protein, or monomer.
 In Alzheimer’s disease, however, it aggregates into clumps that can disrupt communication between brain cells and cause their death.

 Aducanumab is an antibody, a protein designed to interact with a specific target.
-Developed using Neurimmune’s proprietary Reverse Translational Medicine Platform, it works against Aβ.
-It preferentially binds to the aggregated Aβ as it targets an epitope (a small section of the protein that the antibody recognizes) that is not normally accessible in the Aβ monomer.
-Through this interaction, aducanumab reduces the number of amyloid plaques present in the brain.
+Developed using Neurimmune’s proprietary Reverse Translational Medicine Platform, it works by targetting Aβ.
+It preferentially binds to the aggregated Aβ as it targets an epitope (a specific small piece of the protein recognized by the antibody) that is not normally accessible in the Aβ monomer.
+Through this interaction, aducanumab could reduce the number of amyloid plaques present in the brain.

-It is thought that by reducing the amyloid plaques, aducanumab may slow neurodegeneration and reduce disease progression.
+It was thought that by reducing the amyloid plaques, aducanumab could slow neurodegeneration and disease progression.

 Aducanumab in clinical trials

-Biogen has sponsored six clinical trials investigating aducanumab in humans.
+Biogen sponsored seven clinical trials investigating aducanumab in humans.

-Interim results from the first 165 patients have been published in the scientific journal Nature.
+Interim results from the first 165 patients participating in this trial have been published in the scientific journal Nature.
 During the first year, 40 patients discontinued treatment; however, those who stopped treatment were spread across the aducanumab and placebo groups.
-All doses of aducanumab (given as monthly intravenous infusions) were seen to significantly reduce amyloid plaques in the brain in a time- and dose-dependent manner compared to baseline, whereas little to no change was seen in the placebo group after one year.
+All doses of aducanumab (given as monthly infusions into the bloodstream) were seen to significantly reduce amyloid plaques in the brain in a time- and dose-dependent manner compared with before treatment, whereas little to no change was seen in the placebo group after one year.
 The greatest reduction was seen at the higher doses.
 Aducanumab also appeared to slow the rate of cognitive decline, measured by change in the clinical dementia rating sum of boxes (CDR-SB) and the mini-mental state examination (MMSE).
-But the trial was not initially set up to measure this.

-Results from the long-term extension part of the PRIME trial were presented at the 2017 Clinical Trials on Alzheimer’s Disease (CTAD) meeting.
-In total, 143 patients from the initial trial opted to continue in the long-term extension part, where all patients receive aducanumab.
+Results from a long-term extension of the PRIME trial were presented at the 2017 Clinical Trials on Alzheimer’s Disease (CTAD) meeting.
+In total, 143 patients from the initial trial opted to continue in the long-term extension study, where all patients received aducanumab.
 This included data from patients who had been on aducanumab for up to three years.
-Patients given aducanumab have continued to experience a time- and dose-dependent reduction in amyloid plaque levels.
+During this time period, patients given aducanumab had continued to experience a time- and dose-dependent reduction in amyloid plaque levels.

-Biogen is also conducting two large-scale randomized, double-blind, and placebo-controlled Phase 3 clinical trials, called ENGAGE (NCT02477800) and EMERGE (NCT02484547), in people with early stage Alzheimer’s disease.
-ENGAGE aims to enroll 1,350 patients at 187 sites in North America, Australia, Europe, and Asia.
-EMERGE also aims to enroll the same number of patients at 194 sites in North America, Europe, and Asia.
-Each study is currently recruiting eligible patients; more information is available by clicking on its respective trial identification number.
+Biogen also began two large-scale randomized, double-blind, and placebo-controlled Phase 3 clinical trials, called ENGAGE (NCT02477800) and EMERGE (NCT02484547), in people with early-stage Alzheimer’s disease.
+ENGAGE aimed to enroll 1,350 patients at 187 sites in North America, Australia, Europe, and Asia.
+EMERGE also aimed to enroll the same number of patients at 194 sites in North America, Europe, and Asia.

-Both trials aim to assess the efficacy of aducanumab, given once a month at low and high doses by IV infusion, in treating the symptoms of Alzheimer’s disease.
-Treatment’s efficacy will be measured by changes from baseline, or study start, in CDR-SB, MMSE, Alzheimer’s disease assessment scale-cognitive subscale 13 items (ADAS-Cog 13), and Alzheimer’s disease cooperative study-activities of daily living inventory mild cognitive impairment version (ADCS-ADL-MCI) score over a 78-week period.
-The trials are expected to conclude in 2022.
+Both trials were aimed at assessing the efficacy of aducanumab, given once a month at low and high doses by infusion into the bloodstream, in treating the symptoms of Alzheimer’s disease.
+Treatment efficacy was measured by changes from baseline, measurements taken at the study start, in CDR-SB, MMSE, Alzheimer’s disease assessment scale-cognitive subscale 13 items (ADAS-Cog 13), and Alzheimer’s disease cooperative study-activities of daily living inventory mild cognitive impairment version (ADCS-ADL-MCI) score over a 78-week period.
+The trials were expected to conclude in 2022.